aropie/transaction-summarizer/README.md

 ```bash
 terraform output api_url
 ```

+> If using the provisioned DB, you might need to first do the full deployment
+> in order to get the DB hostname, set the db_hostname in `.secrets.toml` and then re-deploy.
+> You can get the DB's hostname with `terraform output db_hostname`.

 Each time you run `terraform apply`, you will be asked for the values of the variables that Terraform requires in order to make the deployment.
 For ease of use, you can supply